ashwiniyer176/MrSpock/README.md

 ## Dataset

-The dataset used is the `Spock_Dialogues.csv`, derived from [Star Trek Scripts](https://www.kaggle.com/gjbroughton/start-trek-scripts) on Kaggle.
+The dataset used is the `Star_Trek_TOS_Dialogues.csv`, derived from [Star Trek Scripts](https://www.kaggle.com/gjbroughton/start-trek-scripts) on Kaggle.

 <!-- ## Model(s) Used